AudriusSveikauskas/Online-EV-Market/README.md

 Run BACKEND:

-> Enter your MongoDB connection String URI:
+> Enter your MongoDB connection string URI in an .env file:

 ![This is an image](/screenshots/env_back.jpg)